Teaching Assistant Professor

 What I do

-Teaching Assistant Professor of Piano, Keyboard Chair
+Teaching Assistant Professor of Piano<br>Chair of Keyboard Department

 Dr. Cheng studied under Gilbert Kalish at the State University of New York at Stony Brook, where she earned her Doctor of Musical Arts.
 Before that, she studied under Ann Schein and was a teaching assistant for Early Carlyss, at the Peabody Conservatory.
 She was awarded the Rose Marie Milholland Award in Piano at Peabody, and has distinguished herself in several international competitions.
 She was the recipient of Prix-Ville de Fontainebleau in France, personally presented to her by Philippe Entremont.